hyperledger/iroha-2-docs/src/guide/security/operational-security.md

   - Update your browser to the latest version whenever possible.
 Updates often include critical security patches that address vulnerabilities.

-  - Be cautious of what browser extenstions you install.
+  - Be cautious of what browser extensions you install.
 Only use well-known and trusted extensions from reputable sources.
 Rogue extensions can compromise your data and privacy.

   - Create separate browser profiles for various tasks.
 Use one profile for everyday browsing and another for activities involving high security and sensitive data.
 This way, extensions installed on the profile for everyday browsing cannot access the sensitive data from the secure one.